- New Zealand

 Whether you do it in a day or three, the Bay of Islands is easily accessible from Auckland and must-do for your visit to the area.

 Tongariro National Park on the North Island in New Zealand is one of the most beautiful parks in the country.
-Most people don’t imagine its doable from the city of Auckland, but on a Tongariro 3-day Explorer, it is.
+Most people don’t imagine it’s doable from the city of Auckland, but it is!

 With more than a million visitors a year, Tongariro is New Zealand’s most visited national park.
 Hiking or skiing, the park offers many activities and undoubtedly some of the most beautiful landscapes in New Zealand.